 If you’re flying to your destination, many airlines also require your vet to sign a health certificate.
 This document certifies your animal is healthy and includes general information about your pet, along with comprehensive vaccination records.
 Airlines typically require this certificate to be issued close to your departure date.
 Delta Airlines, for instance, says the document should be issued within 10 days of your travel date.

-Even if you’re traveling by car, or don’t need a health certificate, it’s still a good idea to see your veterinarian.
+Even if you’re traveling by car or train, or otherwise don’t need a health certificate, it’s still a good idea to see your veterinarian.
 If Fluffy or Fido gets anxious, you can get medication to make the trip a little easier.
 It’s also a good idea to get extra flea and tick medication, especially if you’re going somewhere wooded.

 Pet Travel Tip # 2: Know Before You Go